Hum TV: History

 The channel's drama series Humsafar, broadcast in 2011–2012, has become the most successful program of the channel to date, earning it widespread acclaim and international recognition.
 Due to its success, critics referred to Pakistani television as a "Golden Age".

-SD Closure

-At the 1st Hum Awards ceremony it was awarded the Hum Honorary Phenomenal Serial Award.
-Hum TV caters to all genres from entertainment.
+At the 1st Hum Awards ceremony, it was awarded the Hum Honorary Phenomenal Serial Award.
+Hum TV caters to all genres of entertainment.
 While HUM caters to urban Pakistan, most dramas on Hum TV at the moment are skewed towards a teen/youth audience, with some other serials being aimed at a more mature urban audience.

-Current programs

-Hum TV's programming has been known for shows like: